 - Has consistent customer/consumer feedback & reputation the platform delivers “finished product” and “trying to deliver product”–performance with “ease of use.”

 - The cost of their monthly premium is pricey.

 - Trustpilot insist that it strives to deal in authenticity.
 Even though it has all of the common & critical attributes of bad business practices.

-- Slow responses from customer service team are (serious enough to affect likelihood of recommendation.)
+- Slow responses from the customer service team are (serious enough to affect the likelihood of a recommendation.)

 - Has had review policy criticized for claims regarding fake reviewers on stealing identities to real people/companies to build up fraudulent reputations.

 - A business/company can pay to have controversial/negative feedback and or reviews removed that deal with complaints about its existent practices.

 - No governance over suspicious or fabricated comments/feedback/review that could lead to misleading reputations.

 They claim to serve all of the internet’s economy.
 Meaning their platform collects reviews no matter the kind of services you provide whether it be retail, e-commerce, travels, Insurance, auto or consumer goods, etcetera.
 Sounds like they have all the bases covered.
 However, that may not be enough to turn around experiences impacted by suspicious/negative feedback.
 The fact anyone can post a review, what happens if some heartfelt review intended to affect the legitimacy of some company’s reputation is posted in an unethical way to persuade people away from the validity a business holds?

 Consumers, other businesses, and people alike who are sensitive to needs and wants related to credibility for establishing trust will have become essentially scarred trying to ensure themselves away to a company’s future-proof.